kivy/kivy/doc/sources/contribute-unittest.rst

 and will make Kivy a better, stronger project.
 Writing a unittest may be a really good way to get familiar with Kivy while doing something useful.

-Unit tests are seperated into two cases:
+Unit tests are separated into two cases:

 * Non graphical unit tests: these are standard unit tests that can run in a console